Learn Digital Marketing - The Smart Way

 Just realize all these people, people you see all the time, may have no idea who you really are, what you do or how they are connected to you.
 They may need you.
 You may need them.

 And you will never know.
 Unless you open up.
 Unless you open you mouth.

 LET’S PRACTICE.
 I WILL GO FIRST.

 Some random things you (probably) don’t know about me, but have shaped who I am.
 Maybe we have a connection too.

 I was in the Army for several years, and loved it.
 A couple years in I fractured my hip pretty bad, but was able to stay in, with conditions.
 That all changed on September 11th.
 Everything changed.
 I no longer could “fulfill” my soldier duties and was medically discharged.
 I was heart broken.

 What was a huge disappointment ended up being the greatest opportunity in my life.
 (Even though my damn hip still gives me problems.)

 Time cut short

 While in the military, and for some time after, I lived in Germany.
-I traveled quite a bit while there, but not as much as I wanted after 9-11.
+I traveled quite a bit while there, even working in a dermatologist in Kuala Lumpur, but not as much as I wanted after 9-11.
 During 9-11 I was back home in California, on leave.
 I flew back to Germany just days later on one of the first flights to leave the ground.
 Traveling freely in Europe as an American was now different.
 I wish I had valued my first years traveling in Europe, I never imagined it would be cut short.